 The team’s workload, confusion on responsibilities or inconsistent publishing can cause a perfectly good plan to fall apart.
 But your content marketing is too important to let the content it needs get left behind.

-Your strategy for keeping an editorial calendar current needs to be in place every step of the way: from generating ideas to hitting publish.
+Your strategy for keeping a calendar currently needs to be in place every step of the way: from generating ideas to hitting publish.

 Generating topics is a constant battle between having enough topics, making sure you don’t repeat topics and keeping every topic relevant to your potential buyers.
 To achieve the trifecta, you can: